Social Skills Training Group for Children

-Wellbeing in Mind is currently accepting expressions of interest for our social skills training group program STOP THINK DO starting in Term 2 of 2021 run by experienced Clinical Psychologist, Denise Hatzis.
+Wellbeing in Mind is currently accepting expressions of interest for our social skills training group program STOP THINK DO run by experienced Clinical Psychologist, Denise Hatzis.

 STOP THINK DO is a social skills training program developed in Australia.
 It is designed to empower children by teaching them to develop confidence, self-control, decision making skills, responsibility, leadership and friendship-making skills.